Overview

 viagnupg-pkcs11-scd.conf

-- Configure GnuPG (
+- Configures GnuPG (

 gpg-agent